mainmatter/mainmatter.com/src/posts/2013-06-15-authentication-in-emberjs.md

 ---
-title: 'Authentication in ember.js'
+title: "Authentication in ember.js"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
-topic: ember
+tags: ember
 description:
-  'Marco Otte-Witte describes an approach for implementing a session mechanism, authentication and authorization in Ember.js applications.'
+  "Marco Otte-Witte describes an approach for implementing a session mechanism, authentication and authorization in Ember.js applications."
 ---

 **Update:**_I released an Ember.js plugin that makes it very easy to implement